 What can I do?
 Walk the gentle, 1 mile circular walk around the site, which includes a section along a spectacular sunken drover's path.

 What can I see?
 Nap Wood is nationally recognised for its fantastic array of wildlife; from the mature trees that tower above you to the vivid displays of bluebells that decorate the woodland floor in late spring.
 Tree species include pine, birch, coppiced chestnut and numerous large oak, beech and yew trees.
 Deer can be seen if you are lucky!

 What can I hear?
 Listen out for the different calls and songs of the woodland birds.

-Information available: A walk leaflet is available to download
+Information available: A pdf walk leaflet (859 KB) is available to download